Prosono/SMARTi_BaseComponent/README.md

 You might notice that some text is quite dark and unreadable (if you are using the basic Home Assistant theme)

-To change this, we will ahve to do the following:
+To change this, we will have to do the following:

 1. I am used to changing my themes and I have several already installed:
 You simply go into your pesonal Home Assistant settigns and change your theme to one of the SMARTi themes.
 There are several versions included.
 Select the dark mode option.